What’s going on in China that affects the M&A game?

 Grace confirms that there is intense competition for Private Equity funds in the domestic market.
 She says there is a trend of funding going to the top-performing PE funds, making it even more competitive for the big-number PE funds.
 On the other hand, the new SEC guidelines have also nudged Chinese companies towards delisting and due listing, discouraging Chinese companies from going public on the US stock market.
 This situation has pushed many Chinese companies to move to Hong Kong or stay in China to go public, shifting the IPO pipeline to the Hong Kong and Shenzhen stock markets, where the numbers have reached historical highs.
 In other words, it is more challenging to find better exit channels for PE operations in China – not only finding a suitable fund for investment, but also acquiring new capabilities and strategies to help the portfolio companies grow their value.

 Having learned a bit about China’s policies and economic change, we now look at what the Chinese market has in store for investors.
 Firstly, the country’s market is still focused on domestic deal activities.
 “It has never been more competitive on the ground,” says Matt Fish, at KPMG.
 This domestic competition is closely related to the national strategy, where Chinese money, national companies, and state-owned enterprises will continue to be the primary driver and players.

-However, when it comes to M&As, Rong Wang points out that the “national policy firmly states the country supports Chinese enterprises to participate in promoting the synergy between domestic and foreign industries while promoting Chinese product services, technology, and brands going abroad,”.
+However, when it comes to M&As, Grace points out that the “national policy firmly states the country supports Chinese enterprises to participate in promoting the synergy between domestic and foreign industries while promoting Chinese product services, technology, and brands going abroad.”
 That being said, when it comes to re-engagement with cross-border Chinese investments, a few sectors will continue to play a significant role in China’s outbound M&A market, including technology, manufacturing, new energy, and consumer products.

 What is the M&A technological context for China, and how will it impact the US?